SSMC-Lab/GestureRecognition/README.md

-﻿# EchoType: a new text entry method for small smart device EchoType is a system which can use echo of sound to input text for small device.
-User can use a finger to write letters or words in the air without touching screen.
+﻿# FingerIO: a new interactiong with small smart device FingerIO is a ststem which can use echo of sound to Interact with the smart device, as long as you have speakers and microphones.User can use a finger to write letters or words in the air without touching screen.
-Devoloped by: SZU-SSMC,Tencent company.
+Devoloped by: SZU-SSMC, Tencent company.

+# Moudle
+We have packaged ECHOTYPE's core algorithm, you can use it easily.